tripledio/tripledio.github.io/_posts/2017-10-14-Deliberate-Practice.md

 #### What is it? <a id="1.a"/>

-Deliberate practice is the act of practicing on purpose hence calling it deliberate.
+Deliberate practice is the act of practicing on consciously hence calling it deliberate.
 Putting your full attention to improve yourself in a skill.
-There is another thing you could call continuous practice which you get by doing your job.
+There is another thing you could call continuous practice which you get doing your job.
 However most of the time we are constrained at work, it's not as easy to experiment with new things.
 This is because we can't just play around there.
 We've got businesses to satisfy.
-Therefore deliberate practice can be needed sometimes.
+Therefore deliberate practice is needed sometimes.

 #### Ways I do it <a id="1.b"/>

 ##### Daily practice
 There's a saying: an apple a day keeps the doctor away.
-I've turned this into "A commit a day..."
-I try to commit at daily to one of my pet projects.
+I've turned this into "A commit a day...", this should not be taken literally.
+What I mean by it is that I try to commit myself at least once a day to one of the deliberate practice methods I discuss further on in this blog post.
-This can be blog posts, small refactor, katas, ...
-Even if it's a small commit I know that I have put my mind to deliberate practice every day.
+However I don't beat myself up if I don't do it.
+We all know we can't be working constantly sometimes... we just need to sit back and relax.

 ##### Meetups
 A kind of special form of deliberate practice is attending Meetups, I call it special because it is not something you will do alone.